jasparm/polyfusion/documentation/src/3d/canvas.md

 # 3D Canvas
+The 3D canvas is what contains all the information regarding the 3D environment.
+It is simply an element on the page which has all Three.JS content within it.

+## Setup
 A 3D scene is created using the SceneInit class.
 This class takes a canvas HTML element and initialises a scene to fit in that canvas.
 ```html